LBNL-ETA/pyWinCalc/readme.md

 As of version 3.0.0 the standards files are now bundled with the python package so there should be no longer be a need to clone the repository just to get the standards files.

-By default a glazing system created with `pywincalc.create_glazing_system` will use the NFRC standard as implemented in the [W5_NFRC_2003.std](https://github.com/LBNL-ETA/pyWinCalc/blob/main/pywincalc/standards/W5_NFRC_2003.std) file.
+As of version 3.0.0 optical_standard is no longer a required parameter for GlazingSystem.
+By default a glazing system created without an optical standard will use the NFRC standard as implemented in the [W5_NFRC_2003.std](https://github.com/LBNL-ETA/pyWinCalc/blob/main/pywincalc/standards/W5_NFRC_2003.std) file.

-The path to the directory the bundled standards files are in is in the `pywincalc.standard_path` variable
+The path to the directory the bundled standards files are in is in the `pywincalc.standard_path` variable.

 #### Optical Standard File
 Optical standards used by pywincalc are defined using a standards file and usually several related files referenced by the standards file.